 - Our adult and pediatric emergency rooms are among the busiest in Chicago, with almost 47,000 adult visits and nearly 30,000 pediatric visits in the fiscal year ending June 30, 2013.

-- We get more than 900 critically injured transferred patients a year from community hospitals.
+- We get more than 900 critically ill or injured transferred patients a year from community hospitals.

 - Our Comer Children's Hospital's trauma center cared for 260 seriously injured children last year.

 - In the last fiscal year, our burn unit treated about 300 patients; a third came from the South Side.

 - We deliver 1,500 newborns a year, about 1,000 of whom are from the South Side.

 - About 50 percent of our pediatric intensive care patients come from neighboring communities.

 - Outreach programs provide free basic care and screenings on the South Side.
 One example, our pediatric mobile unit visited 25 schools -- mostly on the South Side -- to offer free immunizations in fiscal year 2013.